5 Feasible Ways to Buy a House With Bad Credit

-One of the most common questions I am asked each week on the live BiggerPockets Webinar is simply, “Can you explain how to buy a house with bad credit?”
+One of the most common questions I am asked each week is simply, "Can you explain how to buy a house with bad credit?"

 It’s a great question.
 While ValuePenguin.com reports the average credit score in the U.S. is anywhere from 673 to 695 (depending which credit report is used), with those numbers steadily rising year over year, a large chunk of Americans still have a credit score of less than 600.
 That means a huge chunk of individuals are unable to obtain a mortgage, thus making buying a house or real estate investing a difficult task.

 So, can you buy a house with bad credit?